DanielWinklehner/PyPATools/README.md

 The installation should run automatically for gist, serial WARP and parallel WARP.

 ## OpenCL
+_Update: as of 2024, it seems that opencl drivers are packaged with the conda installation of pyopencl._

 For the new bempp-cl it is necessary to have OpenCL drivers installed so that pyopencl can access the hardware.
-There are various devices (CPU's, GPU's FPGA's) that support OpenCL and it is somewhat up to the user which drivers they install and which devices they want to use.
+There are various devices (CPU's, GPU's FPGA's) that support OpenCL, and it is somewhat up to the user which drivers they install and which devices they want to use.

 More on the bempp-cl [github page](https://github.com/bempp/bempp-cl)

 ### OpenCL on Windows with Intel processor
-This is my setup (DW), so i downloaded the Intel OpenCL drivers from here:
+This is my setup (DW), so I downloaded the Intel OpenCL drivers from here:

 https://software.intel.com/en-us/articles/opencl-drivers#cpu-section